linode/docs/docs/tools-reference/tools/find-files-in-linux-using-the-command-line.md

 description: Use the Find command from the Linux command line to locate files in a file system
 keywords: 'find command,linux,command line'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-alias: ['linux-tools/common-commands/find/','tools-reference/tools/filter-file-systems-with-the-find-command/','how-to-find-files-in-linux-command-line/']
+alias: ['linux-tools/common-commands/find/','tools-reference/tools/filter-file-systems-with-the-find-command/']
 modified: Thursday, September 15, 2016
 modified_by:
   name: Edward Angert
 published: 'Monday, October 25th, 2010'
-title: How to Use the Linux Command Line to Find Files in a File System
+title: Find Files in Linux, Using the Command Line
 external_resources:
 - '[Online man Pages](http://man7.org/linux/man-pages/man1/find.1.html)'
 - '[ExplainShell](http://explainshell.com/explain/1/find)'
 ---

-`Find` is a command for recursively filtering objects in the file system based on a simple conditional mechanism.
+`find` is a command for recursively filtering objects in the file system based on a simple conditional mechanism.
 Use `find` to search for a file or directory on your file system.
 Using the `-exec` flag, files can be found and immediately [processed within the same command](#how-to-find-and-process-files-using-the-find-command).

 ## Find Linux Files by Name or Extension
 Use `find` from the command line to locate a specific file by name or extension.